l2060/AuroraScript/README.md

 What is AuroraScript?
 --------------
-The positioning of Jiguang Script is a strongly typed script, using TypeScript-like syntax, and the goal is to use the stack virtual machine to run
+The positioning of AuroraScript is a strongly typed script, using TypeScript-like syntax, and the goal is to use the stack virtual machine to run